-ASL has a four-building campus located near the center of Grundy, Virginia.
+ASL has a three-building campus located near the center of Grundy, Virginia.
 The award-winning classroom building contains 47,000 square feet and was extensively renovated for ASL in 1997.
 It is a two-story structure built around an open quadrangle and houses classrooms, faculty and staff offices, and space for student organizations.
 The classrooms include the Appellate Courtroom, the Trial Courtroom, and several smaller classrooms and seminar rooms.
 Most classrooms are wired for network access for laptop computers and have electrical outlets at each seat.
 In addition to wired network connections, the main classroom building and library have access to the Internet through a wireless network.
 The library collection is housed in the library building, which is adjacent to the classroom building.
+The third building houses a privately-operated restaurant.